genropy/genropy_saved/docs/genro/database/gnr/instanceconfig.rst

 **Footnotes**:

 .. [#] Notice that for the package included in your project you may omit the name of the project in the syntax.
-.. [#] If you don't have a temporary user, please create it following the instructions of the :ref:`instanceconfig_xml_auth` paragraph
+.. [#] If you don't have a temporary user, please create it following the instructions of the :ref:`instanceconfig_xml_auth` section